Meet the Staff

 Hannah Cohen, Director of Special Needs Parenting + Support Programs + The Shabbat Shop

 Hannah first came to the JCC as a teacher for toddler classes.
 In this position, she was able to see the need for support for parents whose children were being diagnosed with developmental delays, leading to the start of support programs at the JCC.
-Hannah has developed and now facilitates the support groups within the Center for Special Needs for parents of children, teens, and adults, as well as a unique group tailored specifically for fathers.
+Hannah has developed and now facilitates the support groups within the Center for Diverse Abilities for parents of children, teens, and adults, as well as a unique group tailored specifically for fathers.
 She established the volunteer-run Parent2Parent Resource Center, which gives parents an opportunity to speak with other parents of children with special needs for guidance and support.
-Hannah has brought experts from every field and modality within the special needs community to present to both our staff and and the community of families with whom we work.
+Hannah has brought experts from every field and modality within the special needs community to present to both our staff and the community of families with whom we work.
 The Shabbat Shop, a pop-up shop in the JCC lobby which sells products for Shabbat and holidays and is a training ground for learning job skills for our Adaptations participants, is her most recent project.

-Julie Singer, M.Ed., Teen Coordinator
+Julie Singer, M.Ed., Director of Youth Programming

-Julie was raised in Bergen County, New Jersey and “grew up” at the Tenafly JCC, attending pre-school, day camp, and more at the facility, which is where she learned that incredible organizations such as the JCC exist that support people of all ages and abilities.
+Julie was raised in Bergen County, New Jersey and "grew up" at the Tenafly JCC, attending pre-school, day camp, and more at the facility, which is where she learned that incredible organizations such as the JCC exist that support people of all ages and abilities.
 She earned her bachelor's and master’s degree in special education from West Chester University, and is a New York State certified middle school and special education teacher.
 Prior to coming to the JCC, Julie worked primarily with adolescents with autism, teaching imperative community and life skills as well as social and self-care awareness.
 She also has experience working with children, teens, and adults of all abilities in recreational and educational settings, including time as a camp counselor and academics tutor.
 Julie's personal family experience with disability drives her philosophy of supporting everyone in achieving confident, independent, and meaningful lives in their communities.
+Julie manages our entire suite of teen offerings, including prevocational programs, sibling support programs, and the annual Special Education School Fair in November.
+Julie’s commitment to supervising staff, interns, volunteers and her innovative approach to program development have significantly expanded our community reach.

-Michelle Wexler, LMSW, Director of Adaptations
+Michelle Wexler, LMSW, Director of Adult Programming and Inclusion Services